-Pitch variability was investigated in 19 studies involving 310 participants with ASD and 298 controls.
+Pitch variability indicates the magnitude of changes in pitch across the linguistic unit analysed (be it a phoneme, a word or a longer utterance).
+Pitch variability was investigated in 19 studies involving 310 participants with ASD and 298 comparison participants.
 11 studies reported significant results, 10 indicating wider, one narrower and seven no significant differences in pitch variability.
 As all studies but one used pitch range, rarely adding measures of standard deviation and coefficient of variation, we performed the meta-analysis on pitch range only.

-The meta-analysis involved 11 studies, 211 participants with ASD and 217 controls (cf. Figure 3).
-The overall estimated difference (Cohen's d) in pitch variability between the ASD and the control groups was 0.4 (95% CIs: 0.03 0.77, p=0.03) with an overall variance ( $\tau^2$ ) of 0.26 (95% CIs: 0.07 1.13).
-Much of the variance ( $I^2$ : 69.69%, 95% CIs: 36.32 90.87) could not be reduced to random sample variability between studies (Q-stats = 31.90, p = 0.0004).
+The meta-analysis involved 11 studies, 211 participants with ASD and 217 comparison participants (see Figure 3).
+The overall estimated difference (Cohen's d) in pitch variability between the ASD and the comparison groups was 0.4 (95% CIs: 0.03 0.77, p=0.03) with an overall variance (τ^2) of 0.26 (95% CIs: 0.07 1.13).
+Much of the variance (τ^2 : 69.69%, 95% CIs: 36.32 90.87) could not be reduced to random sample variability between studies (Q-stats = 31.90, p = 0.0004).
 However, neither task (estimate: 0.3, 95% CIs -0.28 0.88, p=0.31) nor language (estimate: -0.001, 95% CIs -0.17 0.17, p=0.99) could significantly explain the variance.

-&lt;sup>3 It should be noted that a few studies attempted to separate different groups within the autism spectrum.
+3 It should be noted that a few studies attempted to separate different groups within the autism spectrum.
 One study did not find any significant difference between Asperger Syndrome (AS), high-functioning and pervasive developmental disorder not otherwise specified (PDD-NOS) (Paul, Bianchi, Augustyn, Klin, & Volkmar, 2008).
 However, another found that individuals with AS produced larger pitch ranges than speakers with PDD-NOS (Kaland, et al., 2012), a pattern repeated when comparing high- with lower-functioning people with autism (Depape, et al., 2012).

-Figure 3 - Forest plot of effect sizes (Cohen's d) in pitch range between the ASD and control populations.
-The x-axis reports the effect size and the y-axis the studies for which statistical estimates of pitch mean were provided.
+Figure 3 - Forest plot of effect sizes (Cohen's d) in pitch range between the ASD and comparison populations.
+The x-axis reports the effect size (positive values indicate higher pitch variability in ASD, while negative lower) and the y-axis the studies for which statistical estimates of pitch mean were provided.
 The dotted vertical line indicates the null hypothesis (no difference between the populations).

-There were no obvious outliers, nor any obvious publication bias (Kendall's $\tau$ = 0.09, p = 0.76; Figure 4).
+There were no obvious outliers, nor any obvious publication bias (Kendall's τ = 0.09, p = 0.76; Figure 4).
 Indeed, of the 7 studies where statistical estimates were not available, 3 reported null findings and 4 included cases in which participants with ASD presented a wider pitch range, slightly reinforcing the hypothesis of a positive effect size.

 Figure 4 - Funnel plot of publication bias for studies investigating pitch range.

-The x-axis reports the effect size (Cohen's d) of the difference in pitch mean between ASD and control populations.
+The x-axis reports the effect size (Cohen's d) of the difference in pitch mean between ASD and comparison populations: positive values indicate higher pitch variability in ASD, while negative lower.
 The y-axis reports the standard error in each study.
 The white triangle represents an estimation of the real effect size distribution.